-Mead acid (20 carbon atoms), named after James F. Mead, the research at UCLA who first identified it in 1959, is a polyunsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand 20:3n-9) member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.
+Mead acid (20 carbon atoms), named after James F. Mead, the research at UCLA who first identified it in 1959, is a unsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in omega-9 (ω-9) or n-9, so in shorthand 20:3n-9), member of the sub-group called very long chain fatty acids (VLCFA), from 20 carbon atoms onwards.

 Molecular weight: 306.48276 g/mol